Local derivative estimates for the heat equation coupled to the Ricci flow: Appendix: Hamilton's comparison function and Shi's local derivative estimates

 {\bf Acknowledgements}.
-I would like to thank Professor Qi S. Zhang for sending me a copy of [Ku1] and bringing the paper [RV] to my attention.
-I would also like to thank Dr. Yu Li for answering my question on his paper [L] related to the monotonicity of the $\mu$-functional on noncompact manifolds.
-I was partially supported by Laboratory of Mathematics and Complex Systems, Ministry of Education.
+I would like to thank Professor Qi S. Zhang for sending me a copy of \cite{Ku1} and bringing the paper \cite{RV} to my attention.
+I would also like to thank Dr. Yu Li for answering my question on his paper \cite{L} related to the monotonicity of the $\mu$-functional on noncompact manifolds.
+I'm also grateful to the referee for the comments and suggestions which help improve the presentation of the paper.
+I was partially supported by Laboratory of Mathematics and Complex Systems, Ministry of Education, and by Beijing Natural Science Foundation (Z190003).

 *{0.4cm}